javax-io/samples/templates/src/main/resources/templates/HelloWorld.md

 }
 ```

+**Comments**
-*Comments are ignored by the compiler but are useful to other programmers:*
+>Comments are ignored by the compiler but are useful to other programmers

 ```
 /* block comment */